The Pizzafication of the Real Estate sector

 Here's what shocked us: only 20% of developers had any online communication environment.
 Most "digital" solutions were Facebook groups or Dropbox folders.

 But any online environment—however basic—boosted satisfaction.
-Our survey showed a 34% increase in overall satisfaction when developers moved from endless email chains to centralized platforms.
+Our survey showed homebuyers reported improved satisfaction when developers moved from endless email chains to centralized platforms.

 Picture this: you're on a train that suddenly stops between stations.
 No announcement.
 No explanation.